-(h) Post-election ballot security.
+(J) Post-election ballot security.

-(3) A security plan developed and filed under this section is confidential and not subject to disclosure under ORS 192.410 to 192.505.
-[2001 c.965 §48]
+(2) A security plan developed and filed under subsection (1) of this section is confidential and not subject to disclosure under ORS 192.410 to 192.505.
+(3) For each election, at the time the county clerk certifies the results of an election, the clerk shall submit to the Secretary of State a record of: